hyplabs/hype-sol/readme.md

 ```
 # 2. Projects Backlog
 We are currently working on bitesize projects which can help people get started on Solana.
 Here are the current bite sized projects!
 ### Treasury {Paul}
 A token and treasury implementation.
 The contract can mint a currency, and then the treasury can issue, manage some portion of the currency.
 This kind of Treasury could be used by a payment processor to allow users to purchase currency.
 - predecessor: nil
-- project: /projects/SOLANA_PROJECT_DIR

-### Treasury {Paul}
-A token and treasury implementation.
-The contract can mint a currency, and then the treasury can issue, manage some portion of the currency.
-This kind of Treasury could be used by a payment processor to allow users to purchase currency.
-- predecessor: nil